tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 > **POST** `/v3/nft/mint/add`
 >
-> Add an NFT minter to an NFT smart contract
+> Add a blockchain address as an NFT minter to an NFT smart contract

 [🔹 **addNftMinterKMS()**](#addnftminterkms)

 > **POST** `/v3/nft/mint/add`
 >
-> Add an NFT minter to an NFT smart contract
+> Add a blockchain address as an NFT minter to an NFT smart contract

 [🔹 **burnNft()**](#burnnft)